A Short Guide to Selecting a USSSA Softball Bat

 The NSA, however, is only one such example of a regulating or governing body.
 There are many others, and some of these prescribe their own rules for what bats and gear can or cannot be used.

-If you play in a league or in tournaments that are regulated by the USSSA, this guide will attempt to streamline the process of selecting a fitting softball bat.
+If you play in a league or in tournaments that are regulated by the USSSA, this guide will attempt to streamline the process of selecting a fitting softball bat and the rules you must follow.

 What is the USSSA?